Michael Kimmelman on Building More Beautiful and Equitable Cities

 MK: It’s a pleasure for me.
 Thank you.

 This interview was recorded in The Slowdown’s New York City studio on March 26, 2019.
-The transcript has been edited and slightly condensed for clarity.
+The transcript has been slightly condensed and edited for clarity.
+This episode was produced by our director of strategy and operations, Emily Queen, and sound engineer Pat McCusker.